wp-plugins/raven-analytics/readme.txt

 == Description ==

 Raven Analytics is a statistics service provided by their <a title="Raven Internet Marketing Tools" href="http://raventools.com">Internet Marketing Tools</a> for SEO and Social Media.
-This plugin simplifies the process of including the Raven Analytics code in your blog, so you don’t have to edit any PHP.
-If you don’t have a Raven account yet, you can get one at <a href="http://raventools.com">raventools.com</a>.
+This plugin simplifies the process of including the Raven Analytics code in your blog, so you don't have to edit any PHP.
+If you don't have a Raven account yet, you can get one at <a href="http://raventools.com">raventools.com</a>.

 In the Raven interface, when you are in the account that corresponds to your blog, click on ANALYTICS > Settings.
 All you need is the 8-letter/number code similar to this: {_raven._init('00000000')}.
 Enter that 8-letter/number code in the box below.